Kerry promises more support for 'shining example' Tunisia

 The United States said in May during a visit to Washington by Tunisian President Beji Caid Essebsi it was prepared to consider a loan guarantee of up to $500 million for Tunisia if the funding was needed to help advance economic reforms.

 Washington has said it has provided Tunisia with more than $700 million of economic, development and security assistance since 2011.
-It provided two loan guarantees in 2012 and 2014 totalling about $1 billion.
+It provided two loan guarantees in 2012 and 2014 totaling about $1 billion.

 Kerry said Washington had provided $250 million specifically in security assistance and he had told Barrouche officials would talk to Congress about specific needs to make sure U.S. budgeting and appropriations would include "additional help for the security needs of Tunisia."